 2 week AI Audit

-In two weeks, the Audit turns inventory, usage, spend, and evidence gaps into a board-ready operating read: where AI is creating value, where it is creating exposure, and what to fund next.
+In two weeks, the Audit turns stack signals, workflows, usage, spend, and evidence gaps into a board-ready read: where AI creates value, where it creates exposure, and what to fund next.

 TrustEvals service brief for finance AI teams.